-If you’re using the newly released Windows 8.1 or Windows 10, you might have noticed that Windows 7 File Recovery, which was under the hood of File History available in Windows 8 has been removed in Windows 8.1.
+If you’re using Windows 10 or Windows 8.1, you might have noticed that Windows 7 File Recovery, which was under the hood of File History available in Windows 8 has been removed in Windows 8.1.
 Due to this, you can’t create backup system images in Windows 8.1, like you could do in Windows 7 or in Windows 8 – but the good thing is that you can still extract the backup images created with Windows 8 or Windows 7.

 Create System Image using PowerShell